TDG-Platform/docs/DG_DSM_MVP_ver1.md

 #### KNOWN ISSUES

- - The `exterior_buffer` is disabled in this version.
  - RPC files are required.
 RPB's must be converted to RPC for the current version.
  - The orthorectified image must be a tif file.
  - Full stereo pairs (approx. 30,000 x 50,000 pixels) take about 14-18 hours to run